fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 Getting the seating penetration
 -------------------------------
-The :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_seating_pen` method returns a :external:class:`~pandas.Series` of penetration measurements in the first interval, where the measurements are exactly 150 mm.
+The :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_seating_pen` method returns a :external:class:`~pandas.Series` of penetration measurements in the first increment, where the measurements are exactly 150 mm.
 Measurements that do not meet the requirements are masked with :external:attr:`~pandas.NA`.